What is Scar Revision Treatment?

 Once a scar forms, it is permanent but may be made less visible by optimization strategies including camouflage, excision, dermabrasion, grafting and surgical relocation.

-A scar can never be fully erased but the goal of intervention is to improve the appearance of the scar either by camouflaging it, relocating it, or minimizing its prominence.
-Skin color and type, age, and the type of scarring, are all important variables that go into the process of evaluation and decisions for treatment.
+A scar can never be fully erased, but the goal of your New Jersey plastic surgeon and her scar revision process is to improve the appearance of the scar either by camouflaging it, relocating it, or minimizing its prominence.
+Skin color and type, age, and the type of scarring are all important variables that go into the process of evaluation and decisions for treatment in scar revision surgery.
 It is important to remember that scar tissues require a year or more to fully heal and achieve maximum improved appearance.

 Scar Revision In Depth